Mount Mort, Queensland: Geography

+Franklin Vale Creek rises in the south-east of the locality and flows north through the locality exiting to the north (Grandchester).

+The Liverpool Range runs near and through the western boundary of the locality with elevations over 600 m, compared to elevations of 100 to 150 m along the valley of Franklin Vale Creek.

+Beau Brummel Conservation Park is in the west of the locality.
+Apart from this protected area, the land use is predominantly grazing on native vegetation with some forestry and crop growing.

+Grandchester - Mount Mort Road enters the locality from the north (Grandchester) and travels south through the lower-lying areas of the locality to the west of the creek and terminates within the south of the locality.

 History

 In 1877, 48000 acres were resumed from the Franklyn Vale pastoral run and offered for selection on 17 April 1877.

 The locality was originally known as Gehrkevale after Carl Frederick Wilhelm Gehrke who purchased 100 acres circa 1881 and subsequently purchased a further 630 acre.
 However, during World War I due to anti-German sentiment, the name was changed to Mount Mort, after the Mort family who settled there in 1849.
+Despite the locality name, there is no mountain by that name.

 Gehrkevale Provisional School opened on 18 January 1904.
-On 1 January 1909 it became Gehrkevale State School.
-In May 1917 it was renamed Mount Mort State School.
-It closed on 18 September 1959.
+On 1 January 1909, it became Gehrkevale State School.
+In May 1917, it was renamed Mount Mort State School.
+It closed temporarily between 1947 and 1949 due to low student numbers.
+It closed permanently on 18 September 1959.
+It was at 4 Alpers Road (27.80248°S 152.42483°E).